Getting started with ItemPick¶

-- The rc_visard’s image version is at least 1.4 and the rc_visard’s license includes the ItemPick component.
-This can be verified on the Web GUI’s System tab.
+- The rc_visard is running the latest firmware (version 22.04) and the rc_visard’s license includes the ItemPick module.
+This can be verified on the page of the Web GUI.

 One or more workpieces are in the field of view of the camera.
 They should meet the following requisites: